David’s Top Three Gardening Jobs by Month

-Wrap roots in hessian when moving them.
+Also, wrap roots in hessian when moving them.

 Finally, if you’re planting early potatoes, get them in the soil this month.

-Check packet instructions before sowing seeds – they contain all the information for that specific variety.
+Make sure you check packet instructions before sowing seeds – they contain all the information for that specific variety.

-General garden fertiliser is great for boosting roots, foliage, flowers and fruits together.
+General garden fertiliser is great for boosting roots, foliage, flowers, and fruits together.
 You can apply it around shrubs and perennial plants this month and let the rainwater take it down into the soil.

 Scarify the Lawn

 Then you need to aerate the lawn.
 This improves drainage and gets oxygen to the grass roots.
-You can use an aeration machine or simply a garden fork.
+You can use an aeration machine or a garden fork.
 Spike holes into the lawn every 15 to 20cm.